Detailed guides to painful problems, treatments & more

 Notes

-3. Ingraham.
-A Historical Perspective On Aches ‘n’ Pains: We are living in a golden age of pain science and musculoskeletal medicine … sorta. ❐ PainScience.com.
-3066 words.
+4. Ingraham.
+A Historical Perspective On Aches ‘n’ Pains: Why is healthcare for chronic pain and injury so bad?
+PainScience.com.
+4042 words.
 We can put a man on the moon, but we can’t fix most chronic pain.
 The science and treatment of pain was neglected for decades while medicine had bigger fish to fry, and it remains a backwater to this day.
 The seemingly simpler “mechanical” problems of musculoskeletal health care have proven to be surprisingly weird and messy.
 The field is dominated by obsolete conventional wisdom and the speculations of desperate patients and opportunistic cure purveyors.
 Ignorance is widespread thanks to professional pride and tribalism, ideological momentum, screwed up incentives, and poor critical thinking skills.
 But the worst single offender?
 The pernicious oversimplification of treating the body too much like it’s a complex mechanical device that breaks down: (“structuralism”).

 5. Freedman KB, Bernstein J. Educational deficiencies in musculoskeletal medicine.
 J Bone Joint Surg Am.
 2002 Apr;84-A(4):604–608.
 PubMed 11940622 ❐